-Individualized Coaching to Support Executive Function, Anxiety and Wellbeing
+Individualized Coaching for Neurodivergent Individuals to Support Executive Function, Anxiety and Wellbeing

 Something has brought you here.
 Maybe fear or anxiety is keeping you from getting started on an important task or project.
 Maybe you're feeling challenged to keep up with your work and daily schedule.
 Maybe completing things is just not happening, as much as you want it to.
 I'm so glad you're exploring options.

 In my experience as a coach, I've learned there is no one size fits all approach.

 If you're looking to learn and practice an individualized set of skills and strategies to help you reach your goals, you are in the right place.
 Patient Minds works with you to help you understand your strengths and your vulnerabilities to begin to understand yourself better.
 We work together to create a set of skills, strategies, and tools that are most effective for you to help increase your focus and attention, learn what is happening in your brain, identify barriers, and come up with a plan to move forward.
 We get there together by taking a unique path that will meet your needs and goals.

 There are many layers to Executive Function Coaching, and I approach each client from a holistic view.
 We consider your current academic or work tasks, what your environment is like, what additional support you may need, and what your most immediate needs or goals are.
 If you aren’t sure, that’s okay.
 We’ll take the time during the intake session to begin figuring that out together.

 Assessing your strengths and vulnerabilities and building on your strengths